yoonju88/next_blog/README.md

 # 🏪 Next.js E-Commerce Platform

-> Modern Full-Stack E-Commerce Platform - Real-world Project with Next.js 15, Firebase, and Prisma
+> A Modern Full-Stack E-Commerce Platform - Real-World Project with Next.js 15, Firebase, and Prisma

 ---

 ## 📖 Project Overview

-This project was initiated to build a **production-ready e-commerce website**.
-Beyond a simple blog or portfolio, it implements all core features required for a real business: user authentication, product management, payment processing, and order management.
+This project is designed as a **production-ready e-commerce website**.
+Rather than a simple tech demo, it includes all core features required for real-world services: user authentication, product and inventory management, payment processing, and order management.
+Through this project, I aimed to effectively demonstrate my full-stack web development capabilities and system design skills.

 ### 🎯 Project Goals

-1. **Complete E-Commerce Experience**
+1. **Provide Complete E-Commerce Experience**
-   - Implement the entire flow where customers can browse products, add to cart, and complete actual purchases
+   - Implement the entire flow from product browsing, adding to cart, to completing actual payments

 2. **Utilize Latest Tech Stack**
    - Apply modern React patterns using Next.js 15's App Router and Server Actions